-9. Comprehensive Job Assistance Scheme
+8. Comprehensive Job Assistance Scheme

 Secure employment is essential to social reintegration and rehabilitation of offenders and juvenile delinquents.
-To improve their employability and provide job placement assistance more effectively, the Ministry of Justice and the Ministry of Health, Welfare and Labor recently agreed to strengthen their coordination in the provision of services.
+To improve their employability and provide job placement assistance more effectively, the Ministry of Justice and the Ministry of Health, Labour and Welfare agreed to strengthen their coordination in the provision of services.
 For example, Public Employment Security Offices will provide support in preparing for employment while the offender is still in prison.
-To ease the anxieties of potential employers, trial employment programmes and employer fidelity bonds schemes are provided as well.
+To ease the anxieties of potential employers, trial employment programmes and employer-fidelity-bond schemes are provided as well.

-In 2009, of the 6,371 probationers and parolees who enrolled in the job assistance scheme, 2,089 secured employment through it.
+In 2012, of the 7,921 probationers and parolees who enrolled in the job assistance scheme, 2,684 secured employment.

-10. National Centre for Offenders Rehabilitation Project
+9. National Centre for Offenders Rehabilitation Project

-Some prison inmates and juveniles in juvenile training schools, despite their willingness to change and the progress they have made while in a correctional institution, may still not be eligible for parole for lack of an appropriate place to return to.
-They may have no family, friends, or employers willing to accept them, and may also be rejected by Offenders Rehabilitation Facilities (halfway houses) operated by the private sector.
-National Centres for Offenders Rehabilitation have been established to provide temporary accommodation, coupled with intensive supervision and job placement assistance by probation officers, for such offenders and juveniles.
-These Centres create opportunities for early release on parole, and ensure that these offenders and juveniles are not released into community without appropriate probationary supervision and support.
-As of 2010, four such Centres are in operation, and their total capacity is for 58 parolees.
+Some inmates, despite their willingness to change and the progress they have made while in a correctional institution, may still not be eligible for parole for lack of an appropriate place to return to.
+They may have no family, friends, or employers willing to accept them, and may also be rejected by Offender Rehabilitation Facilities (halfway houses) operated by the private sector.
+National Centres for Offender Rehabilitation have been established to provide temporary accommodation, coupled with intensive supervision and job placement assistance by probation officers, for such offenders.
+These Centres create opportunities for early release on parole, and ensure that these offenders and juveniles are not released into the community without appropriate supervision and support.
+As of 2013, four such Centres are in operation, and their total capacity is 58 parolees.

-Numata-cho National Centre for Offenders Job Training and Employment Support
+Ibaraki National Centre for Offenders Job Training and Employment Support for Parolees